 No, it wasn’t around when I left uni!
 In fact, as far as I was aware, Illustrators worked for editorial features and books.
 I had no idea just how much was out there and I fell into live illustration really.
 At my first event, my hands and paintbrushes were shaking I was so nervous with so many eyes on my paper, but I soon got into a zone and got a real buzz from it!

-I have a ‘live illustration work bag’ I take with me as my fear is forgetting one of my tools that I rely on!
-My tools have changed and evolved the more I have been doing it but I couldn’t do it without a pencil, fine line pen and watercolors mostly.
+I have a ‘live illustration work bag’ I take with me as my fear is forgetting one of the tools that I rely on!
+My tools have changed and evolved the more I have been doing it but I couldn’t do it without a pencil, fine line pen, and watercolors mostly.
 That said, I’ve found a mix of materials works best for me to achieve what I want to on a super speedy turnaround.

 Research and practice.
 It’s can be daunting drawing on something new, but I love a challenge and find it really exciting.
 I find Posca pens work on most materials, but I’ve also used specialist leather and glass paints and pens.